• City & RTO

 If you want to raise a car insurance claim for repairs, be it minor or major, here's the simple process:

-1. Contact Your Car Insurer: Immediately report the incident and initiate the claim as soon as possible.
+1. Contact Your Car Insurer: Immediately report the incident and initiate the car insurance claim as soon as possible.

 2. Provide Documents: Your car insurance policy papers, photos of the damage, a copy of the Police FIR (if applicable), car’s RC (registration certificate), and driving licence.